 - At the end of Winter semester (known as "Spring" commencement)

-- Intended for current Winter and following Summer graduation candidates, as well as those who graduated the previous Fall.
+- Intended for current Winter and following Summer graduation candidates, as well as those who graduated the previous Fall term.

 - At the end of Fall semester (known as "Winter"commencement)

-- Intended for current Fall graduation candidates, as well as those who graduated the previous Summer.
+- Intended for current Fall and following Winter term candidates, as well as those who graduated the previous Summer term.

 The College of LSA does not have a separate Commencement ceremony, but many departments offer celebrations for their graduating students.
 To find out if your department is doing this, contact them directly.